Constitution of Bhutan: Citizenship

 The Constitution provides three categories of citizenship.
 First, "natural born citizens" are children of two citizen parents.
 This is an ambilineal jus sanguinis citizenship law.

 Second, "citizens by registration" are those who can prove domicile in Bhutan by December 31, 1958 by showing registration in the official record of the Government of Bhutan.

 Third, "citizens by naturalization" are those who have applied for, and were granted, naturalization.
-Naturalization requires applicants to have lawfully resided in Bhutan for at least 15 years; have no record of imprisonment for criminal offences within the country or outside; can speak and write Dzongkha; have a good knowledge of the culture, customs, traditions and history of Bhutan; and have no record of having spoken or acted against the Tsawa-sum.
+Naturalization requires applicants to have lawfully resided in Bhutan for at least 15 years; have no record of imprisonment for criminal offences within the country or outside; be able to speak and write Dzongkha; have a good knowledge of the culture, customs, traditions and history of Bhutan; and have no record of having spoken or acted against the Tsawa-sum.
 They must also renounce the citizenship, if any, of a foreign State on being conferred Bhutanese citizenship; and take a solemn Oath of Allegiance to the Constitution as may be prescribed.
 The grant of citizenship by naturalization takes effect by a Royal Kasho (written order) of the King.

 The Constitution prohibits dual citizenship.
 If citizens of Bhutan acquire another citizenship, their Bhutanese citizenship is terminated.

 The Constitution confers the power to regulate all matters relating to citizenship to Parliament, subject to the Citizenship Acts.